Prag8855/aab/content/guides/german-work-visa.md

 ---
 Title: How to get a German work visa or Blue Card
+Short_title: How to get a work visa or Blue Card
 Description: This guide shows you how to apply for a work visa and a Blue Card, step by step.
 These visas are your first step to working in Germany.
 Date_created: 2019-06-19
 Date_updated: 2022-12-13